AleksanderPasiut/AssemblerLearning_1/README.md

 Program 2

 Program implements switching on and off diodes attached to all 8 bits of first port (P0).
 Diodes are being turned on and off one after another.
 Each diode is active exactly 0.5 second (provided that clock signal is 12 MHz).

+Program 3

+Upgraded version of program 1.
+Program features delay in separate subprogram and interruptions enabling and handling.